JanssenProject/jans/docs/casa/plugins/cert-authn.md

 - Reusing already made testing certificates.
 These are PKI testing certificates published by the Computer Research Security Center of [NIST ITL](https://www.nist.gov/itl)

-- Creating a tiny CA through free, open source tools provided by [Smallstep Labs](https://smallstep.com/).
+- Creating a tiny CA through free, open-source tools provided by [Smallstep Labs](https://smallstep.com/).
 This approach is easy too - just need to run a few commands

 The steps given are supposed to be executed in a developer or administrative machine, not your Janssen server.